thomasbattram/thesis/index/thesis.knit.md

 \linebreak

-Using the Catalog data we further performed replication analyses.
-There were 62 studies that shared a common phenotype of interest.
-Replication rate, judged as the percentage of CpGs also present in any other study of the same trait with P value < 1x10^-4^, varied from 0 to 100 between studies (__Table \@ref(tab:replication-tab)__). \linebreak
+Using the Catalog data I looked up whether CpG sites identified in relation to a trait in one study at P < 1x10^-7^ were also associated with that same trait in another study at P < 1x10^-4^.
+There were 72 studies that shared a common phenotype of interest.
+Replication rate, judged as the percentage of CpGs also present in any other study of the same trait with P value < 1x10^-4^, varied from 0 to 100 between studies (__Table \@ref(tab:replication-tab)__ and __Table \@ref(tab:replication-tab-smoking)__). \linebreak

 \begin{table}